 - Indicate that you are electing the informal procedure.

-- Submit your appeal within 90 days of receiving the CRA’s Notice of Confirmation.
+- Submit your appeal within 90 days of receiving the CRA’s Notice of Confirmation or Reassessment.

 The informal procedure of the Tax Court of Canada offers an accessible and efficient way to resolve smaller disputes with the CRA.
 While the process is less formal, preparing a strong case is still essential.
 If you’re unsure about how to proceed, consulting a tax lawyer can provide clarity and enhance your chances of success.

-If you need any assistance, call us today.
+If you need any assistance, contact us.
 We will review your facts and outline the steps necessary to resolve your tax problem.

 Disclaimer